 Across the country, many communities are confronting increasing violence, hate crimes, and anticipating the rollback of decades of hard-fought progress towards racial equity, immigrant rights, women’s rights, and environmental and climate justice.
 Community-based organizations are mobilizing to defend residents and families, build resiliency, and develop new strategies and alliances to defend and advance justice and sustainability in a rapidly changing political landscape.
 Grassroots organizations are the front line of support for the rights of vulnerable communities, including, but not limited to immigrant, Black, Arab and Muslim, Native-American, women, working-class, and LGBTQ communities.
-In addition to being directly targeted, many of these communities also stand to lose the most if rollbacks of environmental and climate policies are carried out.
-There is a critical need to mobilize responsive funding to support a diverse range of emerging community priorities and infrastructure needs, both to fend off opposition attacks in the short term, and to develop a long-term agenda to advance progressive community-led change.
+There is a critical need to mobilize responsive funding to support a diverse range of emerging community priorities and infrastructure needs and to develop a long-term agenda to advance progressive community-led change.

 A group of allied funders are stepping up to help meet some of the growing needs that grassroots social, racial, economic, and environmental justice organizations are articulating during these challenging times through a combination of both aligned and pooled funding.
 The Still We Rise Fund is designed to be a nimble pooled fund that is facilitating, scaling and accelerating the delivery of responsive funding to a diverse range of community-based organizations across the country.
 While the fund will work to adapt to emergent community and movement needs – on a range of issues – core priority areas will include:

 - Strengthening grassroots networks and alliances;

 - Convening community organizations and developing responsive strategies for resistance and advancement;

 - Building and strengthening the community defense infrastructure;